Oops! It happened again -- tsunami test alert causes scare

 The push alerts and urgent messages people received on their phones did not make it clear that the warning was a test.

+AccuWeather, makers of one of the apps that sent the alert, pointed the finger at the National Weather Service in a press release after the incident on Tuesday, saying the NWS coded the test message incorrectly.

+"This morning AccuWeather passed on a National Weather Service Tsunami Warning that was intended by the NWS to be a test but was miscoded by the NWS as a real warning."

-The false alarm came less than a month after the accidental ballistic missile urgent alert was sent in Hawaii.
+The false alarm came less than a month after a ballistic missile urgent alert was accidentally sent in Hawaii.

 Many people noted the similarity between the two events and posted about it on social media -- with some even wondering if the Hawaii employee, who was fired for sending the mistaken missile alert, had found a new job.